A painted skull and headphones exemplifying that Music Piracy is on the rise in 2025

 DSP enhanced detection and takedown systems are also getting surprisingly sophisticated.
 DSP’s are starting to use audio fingerprinting that can identify copyrighted tracks even when they’re pitch-shifted, sped up, or mixed with other audio.
 The cat-and-mouse game between uploader/distributor/DSP is constantly shifting and escalating.
 Some platforms are experimenting with preemptive blocking.
 The identification and removal of content before it even gets uploaded, based on audio analysis and user behaviour patterns.
 The speed of response is also becoming crucial.
 Stream-ripping sites naturally depend on having new, popular content available quickly.
 If platforms can identify and block ripped content within hours instead of days, it breaks the immediate gratification that makes stream-ripping an attractive prospect.

 Collaborative industry efforts are ramping up, too.
 Instead of each platform fighting piracy separately, there’s far more coordination on sharing detection methods, blocklists, and enforcement strategies.
-The industry is basically acting reactively by trying to make piracy more inconvenient than just paying for legal access.
-If they can make illegal file-sharing sources slower, less reliable, and riskier than the well-established official platforms, most casual pirates will probably just give up and subscribe to something legitimate.
+Industry strategy focuses on making piracy more inconvenient than subscription: slower downloads, reliability issues, security risks.
+If illegal sources perform worse than legal platforms, casual pirates convert to subscribers.
+This assumes piracy quality remains inferior.

 Web Traffic vs. Reality